ERS-Long/ElevationProfileNew/README.md

 # ElevationProfileNew
-CMV Widget based on @goriliukasbuxton wonderful approach
+CMV Widget based on @goriliukasbuxton's wonderful approach just added some minor features

+1. comnbined the setting to one
+2. added the map click logic for detach or attach the default map click event
+3. Open the buttom pane when use clicks the draw button

             elevation: {
                 include: true,